ppy/osu-wiki/news/2024/2025-11-07-mappers-guild-winter-2025-priority-quests.md

 The Mappers' Guild began as a way for mappers to collaborate, and we're still sticking to that all these years later.
 This time however, it's with people across mode boundaries.

 Work with up to **TWO other mappers** to create a multi-mode beatmap set covering 3 different game modes.
 In this case, osu!mania's key modes don't count as separate modes.
-The point here is to branch out, not just talk to your neighbors.
+The point here is to branch out, not just talk to your neighbours.

 Each of the three mappers (or only yourself, if you're a multi-mode mapping savant) will earn priority quest prizes.